lucacerone/advent-of-code-2021/day_09-smoke_basin/README.md

 Find the three largest basins and multiply their sizes together.
 In the above example, this is 9 * 14 * 9 = 1134.

 What do you get if you multiply together the sizes of the three largest basins?

+Your puzzle answer was 1148965.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

+If you still want to see it, you can get your puzzle input.

+You can also [Shareon Twitter Mastodon] this puzzle.